 And since our software can’t evolve with us, our connection to it remains thin.
-The digital world of today is low trust by design.
+The digital world of today is low-trust by design.
 We live in a digital world controlled by other people.
 Nothing about it belongs to us.

 It’d be great if we felt a deep appreciation for and connection to our digital communities the same way we do in the physical world.
 Digital communities should feel alive and engaged with their surroundings.
-They should feel vibrant as a city on a summer night, cozy like a family dinner in an old ranch house.
+They should feel as vibrant as a city on a summer night, cozy like a family dinner in an old ranch house.

 We don’t often talk about it explicitly, but this is what Urbit is for.
 Urbit is for giving communities the tools to evolve their own environments; for us all to feel a sense of life and self-directedness in the digital world.

-It’s not any single specific technical feature of Urbit that makes it well suited for communities to homestead and develop.
+It’s not any single specific technical feature of Urbit that makes it well-suited for communities to homestead and develop.
 It’s the combination of the technology under the hood and the interfaces we build on top.
 Let’s talk about both.

 I love this tweet about becoming a ‘digital prepper’.
-It feels like it has already happened to me too.
+It feels like it has already happened to me, too.
 I’ve seen enough centralized services shut down and disappear (often with my data) that I’m reluctant to try new ones.
 No matter how friendly and cozy their branding.